rkdarst/scicomp/tut/profiling/profiling.rst

 - What is profiling?

-  - Real example: profile and call graph

 - How to generate profiles

-- What to look for
+- How to find bottlenecks

-- Advanced tools and tips

-- "Optimizing"